FBC-1 / JH-7 in 1/72 scale: kit modelling report of the Trumpeter kit

 The overall fuselage depth looks too high but I gave Trumpeter the benefit of the doubt.

-on hind sight, it indeed appears that the kit's fuselage is "too deep/ too high" ; looking at photos the impression is that over the entire fuselage length (including intakes) some 20% .
+on hind sight, it indeed appears that the kit's fuselage is "too deep/ too high" ; looking at more recent photos the impression is that over the entire fuselage length (including intakes) some 20% .
 It will be a difficult task to correct this as the nose radome and engine exhausts would also be affected.
-So I used the kit fuselage parts.
+So I did not bother further and used the kit fuselage parts.

 The kit is for a FBC-1 pre-production model.
 I opted to try to have it look like an operational JH-7A.
 The most obvious external feature is that these have 2 ventral fins below the aft fuselage and more pylons can be fitted.
 I also saw aircraft with or without wing fences so kept the wing fences moulded in the kit.